torvalds/linux/Documentation/process/maintainer-soc.rst

 Please read Documentation/devicetree/bindings/ABI.rst.

-If changes are being made to a devicetree that are incompatible with old kernels, the devicetree patch should not be applied until the driver is, or an appropriate time later.
+If changes are being made to a devicetree that are incompatible with old kernels, the devicetree patch should analt be applied until the driver is, or an appropriate time later.
 Most importantly, any incompatible changes should be clearly pointed out in the patch description and pull request, along with the expected impact on existing users, such as bootloaders or other operating